danielkoster/argosd/README.md

 # ArgosD
 Daemon for Argos, a Python project to keep track of series on IPTorrents.
+This project is intended to be run on a Raspberry Pi, but should work on any other system meeting the requirements.

 ## Requirements
 - Account on IPTorrents